iarsystems/modern-workflow/README.md

 >[!TIP]
 >This functionality depends on having Git installed.
 You might need to `sudo apt install git` or equivalent on your Linux distribution.

-4. Reopen Visual Studio Code in a Dev Container.
+4. A toaster notification in the lower right corner will offer to reopen the folder to develop in a container.

 <img width="454" height="110" alt="image" src="https://github.com/user-attachments/assets/7435a085-77a1-42bc-8bab-94a70495a987" />

+>[!TIP]
+>The toaster nofitication only appears for a short while.
+If you miss it, you can use the pallete (CTRL+SHIFT+P) and use, for example, "Dev Containers: reopen in container".

 5. Install the recommended extensions from IAR and Microsoft.

-6. Select a configure preset for modern-workflow: __cxarm-linux__ (Build with IAR).
+6. The CMake Tools extension will offer to select a preset for configuring the project.
+A drop-down selection box will offer __cxarm-linux__ as an option for buildign with the IAR Build Tools.

 ## Authenticate to the IAR Cloud License service
 The IAR Build Tools require an user license to operate and, for that reason, the project will not build at first.
 Choose one of the following methods: